oxipay/oxidocs/docs/platforms/cubecart.md

 ![config1.png](/img/platforms/CubeCart/config1.png)
 <div class="panel">
-  We have intentionally masked the Merchant ID, API Key, and Gateway URLs in this support document.
+  We have intentionally masked the <b>Merchant ID</b> and <b>API Key</b> in this support document.
 Please contact us and we will advise you of the settings to use.
 </div>

 <hr>